shadow-1310/obsedian_notes/GNN.md

 	- permutation invariance
 - Grid Structure
 	- Graphs are in non euclidean space

+Key properties
+- Permutation invariance
+	- order or permutation of the nodes should not matter when applying a function
+- Permuation equivariance
+	- the permutation that we apply to the input graph should result in the exact same permutation also in the output.
 ## Applications
 - Node level predictions
 	- does this person smoke